 Convinced that Jackson was isolated, Pope ordered his columns to converge on Groveton.
 He was sure that he could destroy Jackson before Lee and Longstreet could intervene.
 On the 29th Pope's army found Jackson's men posted along an unfinished railroad grade, north of the turnpike.
 All afternoon, in a series of uncoordinated attacks, Pope hurled his men against the Confederate position.
 In several places the northerners momentarily breached Jackson's line, but each time were forced back.
 During the afternoon, Longstreet's troops arrived on the battlefield and, unknown to Pope, deployed on Jackson's right, overlapping the exposed Union left.
 Lee urged Longstreet to attack, but "Old Pete" demurred.
 The time was just not right, he said.

 The morning of August 30 passed quietly.
 Just before noon, erroneously concluding the Confederates were retreating, Pope ordered his army forward in "pursuit".
 The pursuit, however, was short-lived.
 Pope found that Lee had gone nowhere.
 Amazingly, Pope ordered yet another attack against Jackson's line.
-Fitz-John Porter's corps, along with part of McDowell's, struck Starke's division at the unfinished railroad's "Deep Cut."
-The southerners held firm, and Porter's column was hurled back in a bloody repulse.
+General Fitz-John Porter's corps, along with part of General Irvin McDowell's corps, struck Confederates under General Starke division at the "Deep Cut" along the Unfinished Railroad.
+Confederates holding the position held firm and hurled back Porter's Federals in a bloody repulse.

 Seeing the Union lines in disarray, Longstreet pushed his massive columns forward and staggered the Union left.
 Pope's army was faced with annihilation.
-Only a heroic stand by northern troops, first on Chinn Ridge and then once again on Henry Hill, bought time for Pope's hard-pressed Union forces.
-Finally, under cover of darkness the defeated Union army withdrew across Bull Run towards the defenses of Washington.
+Only a heroic stand by northern troops south of the turnpike bought time for Pope's hard-pressed Union forces.
+The heaviest fighting took place by New York regiments near the Groveton crossroads, along Chinn Ridge, and along the cuts and fills of the Sudley Road and Henry Hill.
+Under cover of darkness the defeated Union army withdrew across Bull Run towards the defenses of Washington.
 Lee's bold and brilliant Second Manassas campaign opened the way for the south's first invasion of the north, and a bid for foreign intervention.